Scabies

 Fertilized ("pregnant") females look for a thin patch of skin and burrow into the top layer.
 They then burrow paths up to one centimeter long, lay up to four eggs a day, and leave droppings.

-Female scabies mites in the skin can live to be about four to six weeks old.
+Female scabies mites in the skin can live to be about four to eight weeks old.
 But outside the human body, at normal room temperature, they usually die after one to two days.
 Male mites die after fertilizing a female.

 Risk factors